 "What is most important is the recognition of our common spiritual experience and the mutual willingness to speak of it on someone else's terms, remembering that there are as many ways to live life as there are people on the planet!"
 (The Music of Life, p.
 5)

 Empty Mountains: Finding the Middle Way (2001) by Konchog Nyima.
 A Christian-Buddhist debate, centered on Buddha's two-fold middle way between extremes.
 Organized by topic, this book presents an interfaith dialogue of sorts that describes (in their own words) how many fundamentalist Christians misperceive Buddhism, and how Buddhists might have responded (again, in their own words).
 Topics include nirvana, selflessness, and reincarnation.
 Under way is a new section compiling various 'emptiness' teachings as found in Biblical hermeneutics literature, a potential nexus for interfaith dialogue.
-(72 pages.
-Revised February 15th, 2021.)
+(73 pages.
+March 8th, 2022.)

 All the Flowers I Normally See: Validating Kadampa Buddhist Teachings on Faith, Love & Wisdom, by Comparison with Other Buddhist Traditions (2008) by Kelsang Tsondru.
 A portfolio of essays investigating common, easily-debunked doctrinal criticisms made against the New Kadampa Tradition.
 In 2019, I added a new 20-page essay on the subject of mindfulness in Kadampa Buddhism, citing Dzogchen, Mahayana, and Theravadin sources to confirm what Geshe Kelsang Gyatso has previously said: “The Dharma is the same”!
 The text itself is modeled after Shantideva’s Guide to the Bodhisattva’s Way of Life.
 Other topics include Guru devotion, Dharma Protectors, and emptiness.
 (108 pages.
-Revised July 28th, 2020.)
+Revised December 2nd, 2021.)

 Triumphalism in Tibetan Buddhism: Accepting the Victory & Offering Defeat (2010) by Michael Weaver, Kelsang Tsondru, & Konchog Nyima.
 Research notes on the philosophical debate behind the Dorje Shugden Controversy.
 In particular, I recommend the two-page appendix Social Boycotts vs. Social Discrimination (pp. 94-95), in which George Takei shows why the Tibetan Government-in-Exile is on the wrong side of history when it comes to religious bans.
 Topics include religious freedom, the tetralemma, and polemics.
 (108 pages.
 Revised May 14th, 2020.)

-© 1998-2021 Michael-James B. Weaver
+© 1998-2023 Michael-James B. Weaver